-Our mission is to facilitate collaboration and coproduction between interdisciplinary researchers and natural resource managers to build actionable tools and products that meaningfully meet the needs of on-the-ground managers and communities during times of ecological, social, and economic change, particularly through the impacts of climate change.
+Our mission is to facilitate collaboration between interdisciplinary researchers and natural resource managers to support and diversify local professional networks while coproducing products that meaningfully meet the needs of on-the-ground managers and communities during times of ecological, social, and economic change, particularly through the impacts of climate change.

-Working to "get to know our neighbors", we build upon existing local knowledge networks and utilize the process of knowledge coproduction as the mechanism to achieve this mission.
+Working to increasingly "get to know our neighbors", we utilize the process of knowledge coproduction as a mechanism to achieve this networking mission.

 Knowledge Coproduction: “the process of producing usable, or actionable, science through collaboration between scientists and resource managers who use the science to make policy and management decisions” (Meadow et al. 2015:179).

 Knowledge Network: the collective group of natural resource managers, policy professionals, cultural practitioners, and scientists that employ the knowledge coproduction process (Laursen et al. in review).